traefik/traefik/docs/configuration/acme.md

   # provider = "digitalocean"

   # By default, the provider will verify the TXT DNS challenge record before letting ACME verify.
-  # If delayDontCheck is greater than zero, avoid this & instead just wait so many seconds.
+  # If delayBeforeCheck is greater than zero, avoid this & instead just wait so many seconds.
   # Useful if internal networks block external DNS queries.
   #
   # Optional
   # Default: 0
   #
-  # delayDontCheck = 0
+  # delayBeforeCheck = 0
 ```
 !!! note
     Even if `TLS-SNI-01` challenge is [disabled](https://community.letsencrypt.org/t/2018-01-11-update-regarding-acme-tls-sni-and-shared-hosting-infrastructure/50188) for the moment, it stays the _by default_ ACME Challenge in Træfik.